score-p/scorep_jupyter_kernel_python/README.md

 ## Dependencies
 In order to use the Score-P Python Kernel, Score-P has to be installed properly.

 The kernel is based on the Score-P Python binding.
-Fur further information see https://github.com/score-p/scorep_binding_python
+For further information see https://github.com/score-p/scorep_binding_python
 When using the install script, the most recent pip version of the binding is installed.

 # Usage